idelfrides/app_capturepage_django/README.md

-# App Page Capture with image Django
+# App Capture Page in Django

 ### The Project